 One evening, when their parents were out, and his sister had gone on a date, Mark’s curiosity got the best of him.
 He was already mimicking The Beatles mannerisms and singing their songs, having seen their cartoons and movies on TV.
 He and the babysitter played those Beatles albums over and over, and it was discovered that Mark was able to innately play along with them on the family upright piano, never having had a single lesson.

-Astonished by his young talent, his parents rushed him into piano lessons.
-The teacher told them his hands were too small and to come back when he was 8 years old.
+Astonished by his young talent, Mark’s parents rushed him into piano lessons.
+The teacher told them his hands were too small and to come back when he was eight years old.

 Fast forward through many years (decades) of wood shedding, night clubs, traveling, and recording.
 Mark answered an ad on the internet from a Beatles Tribute band from Sweden that needed a keyboard player to help them perform The Beatles Rubber Soul album for one of the largest Beatles festivals in the world, Abbey Road on The River.
-From that point on, Mark Beyer drew attention from his accurate live reproductions of elaborate sound effects, eclectic instrument sounds, full orchestral arrangements, and authentic sounding iconic Beatles textures, all done from the keyboards.
-Mark Beyer has since performed with many Beatles shows and bands from all over the world, and is in his 8th year of touring internationally and on Broadway with RAIN, A TRIBUTE TO THE BEATLES.
+From that point on, Mark drew attention with his accurate live reproductions of elaborate sound effects, eclectic instrument sounds, full orchestral arrangements, and authentic sounding iconic Beatles textures, all done from the keyboards.
+Mark has since performed with many Beatles shows and bands from all over the world, and is in his 15th year of touring internationally and having been on Broadway with RAIN, A TRIBUTE TO THE BEATLES.